ayar-yps/airbnb-price-prediction/README.md

     pip install pipenv  #--(Only if not installed already) pipenv install
     ```
-1. Test the prediction service locally
+1. Activate the virtual environment
     ```
+    pipenv shell
+    ```
+1. Deploy the prediction service locally
+    ```
     bash build-and-local-deploy.sh
+    ```
+1. Test the prediction service locally in another terminal (Don't forget to activate the virtual environment in the new terminal before running the script)
+    ```
     python tests/test_predict.py --host localhost:9696
     ```

 ## Test the prediction service on AWS

+### Only test
+1. Test the prediction service on AWS.
+If the domain is not working then follow the steps in the next section to deploy and test the service with your own AWS account.
+    ```
+    python tests/test_predict.py --host airbnb-price-prediction-env.eba-pwdyp32x.us-east-1.elasticbeanstalk.com
+    ```

+### Deploy and test

 1. Login to AWS using AWS CLI
 1. Create an environment variable for you profile
     ```
     export AWS_EB_PROFILE=XXXXXXXXXXXXX
     ```
-1. Deploy the service
+1. Deploy the prediction service on AWS
     ```
     bash aws-deploy.sh
     ```